marcelotena/wcsantander16-demo/README.md

 WordPress theme - Single Page Application using AngularJS and the WP REST API.

 ## 1. THEME Installation
 1.1.
-Clone repository to your theme folder
+Clone repository to your themes folder
 - Navigate to: ../wp-content/themes/ in your WordPress installation.
 - Execute: git clone https://github.com/marcelotena/wcsantander16-demo.git